William is presumed to be a brother of John Shirley, (branch

 Rodes.
 Recorded September Court 1811.

-left a will, probated June 1774.
-A Peggy Shirley is taxed
+Johnson who left a will, probated June 1774.
+Note, a Peggy

-In the year of the probate of her husband's estate in 1805, she
+family.
+In the year of the probate of her husband's

 1(ii).
 William Shirley Jr, yeoman